-Income test: The pension is reduced for annual income exceeding 72,200 kroner for unmarried persons (114,400 kroner if married or cohabitating).
+Income test: The pension is reduced for annual income exceeding 74,300 kroner for unmarried persons (117,700 kroner if married or cohabitating).

-Following a medical assessment nonmedical staff of the municipality assesses the working capacity.
-If the working capacity of the insured has improved a medical re-assessment is required.
+Following a medical assessment, nonmedical staff of the municipality assesses the working capacity.
+If the working capacity of the insured has improved, a medical re-assessment is required.

-At the pensionable age, the disability pension is replaced by the old-age pension.
+At the normal retirement age, the disability pension is replaced by the old-age pension.

 Disability supplement: Paid to help meet extra costs resulting from the assessed disability.
-Expected extra costs must exceed 6,000 kroner a year or 500 kroner a month.
+Expected extra costs must exceed 6,288 kroner a year or 524 kroner a month.
 There is no income test.

-Anticipatory senior pension: Paid to insured persons with at least 25 years of full-time work, and who stop working five years before the pensionable age as a result of physically demanding jobs and work-related health problems.
+Anticipatory senior pension: Paid to insured persons with at least 25 years of full-time work who stop working five years before the normal retirement age as a result of physically demanding jobs and work-related health problems.